qgis/QGIS-Documentation/docs/developers_guide/unittesting.rst

   # which point to directories outside the build tree to the install RPATH
   INSTALL_RPATH_USE_LINK_PATH true)
   IF (APPLE)
-  # For Mac OS X, the executable must be at the root of the bundle's executable folder
+  # For macOS, the executable must be at the root of the bundle's executable folder
   INSTALL(TARGETS qgis_${testname} RUNTIME DESTINATION ${CMAKE_INSTALL_PREFIX})
   ADD_TEST(qgis_${testname} ${CMAKE_INSTALL_PREFIX}/qgis_${testname})
   ELSE (APPLE)